eclipse-ibeji/ibeji-example-applications/container/README.md

     docker stop <container_name>
     ```

-    For example, to stop the `ibeji_adapter` container started in step 2:
+    For example, to stop the `ibeji_integration` container started in step 2:

     ```shell
-    docker stop ibeji_adapter
+    docker stop ibeji_integration
     ```

 ### Running in Docker with overridden configuration